ElNiak/LINGI2146-GroupM/README.md

 - Start the Gateway
 - Start some subscibers

-cd Root-Gateway
+cd minirpl
-./Y.sh p sp [topics*]
+./LaunchX.sh p sp [topics*]
 where :
-Y = LaunchSimulationGatewayMQTT if you want to launch launch the simulation for simulated nodes cooja OR  Y = LaunchGatewayMQTT if you want to launch the gateway for real modes p is the port of the broker you want to start sp is the serial port of the root mode topics is a list of topics you want to subscribre
+LaunchX = LaunchSimulationGatewayMQTT if you want to launch launch the simulation for simulated nodes cooja OR  LaunchX = LaunchGatewayMQTT if you want to launch the gateway for real modes p is the port of the broker you want to start sp is the serial port of the root mode topics is a list of topics you want to subscribre